joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

 Here is a recommendation:

 - Pull the changes made in the public repo into a local branch of the private repo.
-- Fix any merge conflicts and submit a pull request to the master branch in the private repo.  **<-- Jon G: this is the first time you take about a master branch, I think.
-Maybe explain what that is?**
+- Fix any merge conflicts and submit a pull request to the (master)(GitHub-terminology.md) branch in the private repo.
 - Once the pull request passes validation, merge it to the master branch in the private repo.
 - Create a pull request to add the info from the private repo into the public repo.
 Revolve any conficts.
-- Once the two repos have synced, you can publish the content you merged in from the public repo. **<-- Jon G: Unless you want to publish the public repo live, include the changes to this line.
-Semantic differences.**
+- Once the two repos have synced, you can publish the content you merged in from the public repo.

 As Open Publishing offers local preview, you can always pull changes from the public repo to your private repo to have a full view of your content.

 The following two images show a graphical view of the recommended workflow.
 Note this is only added here for your reference.

-### Internal contributions only workflow ###
+### Internal contributions only workflow
 ![Internal created content](../images/GitHub_InternalWorkflow.png)

-### External contributions workflow ### **<- Jon G: These hash marks are visible on the page**
+### External contributions workflow
 ![Internal created content](../images/GitHub_ExternalWorkflow.png)

-## Creating your repo in the Microsoft GitHub Organization##
+## Creating your repo in the Microsoft GitHub Organization
 We recommend that you create the repo in the Microsoft GibHub Organization.
 That way, you can benefit of all the advantages the organizaiton provides, including enabling Contributaion License Agreement (CLA) automation.
 See [How to Create a Repo in the Microsoft GitHub Organization](https://opensourcehub.microsoft.com/articles/how-to-create-new-repo-in-microsoft-github-org-self-service) for details.

 ## Set up permissions to the GIT repo
 For permission to access the content repo, the content owner is responsible for leveraging GITHUB permission system.
 The owner will need to give the appropriate users read or write permission to the repo (private or public).
-Our recommendation is you create an org and host the repo under that org, then add people to that org to give them write permission. **<- Jon G: you switch between users and people in the doc. pick one for consistancy?**
+Our recommendation is you create an org and host the repo under that org, then add users to that org to give them write permission.

 Users are always able to publish by pushing a change to a branch, as long as they have the push permission to the repo.

-## Creating and setting up localized repos ##
+## Creating and setting up localized repos
 The localized content will live in a separated repo, connected to the English one.

-For that, you need to modify the file **.localization-config**.This file contains the definition of the localized repos. **<-- Jon G: What type of file is the localization-config?
-Markdown? .Config?**
+For that, you need to modify the config file **.localization-config**.This file contains the definition of the localized repos.

 - **locales** - add the locales you would like to localize in the form of locale-culture set.
 E.g. "ja-jp", "de-de",...
-- **files** - List all the folders and file types to localize.
-E.g. "virtualization/**/*.md" **<-- Jon G: explain howtro recurse the files maybe?
-This is not super clear how to include all docs, or just specific ones.**
+- **files** - List all the folders and file types to localize, include the docset name plus "**" to include all the folders underneath, and then mask the file types.
+E.g. "virtualization/**/*.md" includes all the Markdown files under the docset, including all the subfolders.
 - **includeDependencies**
 	- Set to true to include in the handoffs the topic dependencies (includes).
 	- Set to false to only include the Markdown files.